 Earlier in a scene fraught with tension, Jackie had arrived back at Air Force One thinking Johnson had already departed for Washington on Air Force Two.
 She entered her stateroom only to find Johnson inside, in one version sprawled on the bed, making plans for the transition.

 Johnson and his wife Lady Byrd consoled Mrs Kennedy and she agreed that she should be present for his inauguration.
 Asked if she wanted to change out of her bloodstained clothes, she refused saying, “Let them see what they have done to him.”

-The book also details how Johnson called up JFK’s brother Bobby, then Attorney General, and demanded the legal advice on how to take the oath for president.
-He wanted Bobby’s approval for taking the oath on the plane, again to give the act legitimacy.
+It also details how Johnson called up JFK’s brother Bobby, then Attorney General, and demanded the legal advice on how to take the oath for president.
+He wanted Bobby’s approval for taking the oath on the plane, again, to give the act legitimacy.
 Accounts differ on whether the distraught Bobby Kennedy agreed or not.

 Johnson also grabbed two key Kennedy Irish mafia members, Kenny O’Donnell and Dave Powers on Air Force One and demanded they serve in his administration, stating he “needed them more than JFK ever did.”
 Both men were moved by the gesture.

 The book portrays Johnson on the day of the assassination as a politician going nowhere, a former powerful Senate Majority Leader who had shrunk in his new job.